Kubota-type formulas and supports of mixed measures: Supports of Mixed Area Measures

 for $1\leq k \leq n-1$ and measurable functions $g\colon\Gr(\ell,k)\to [0,\infty)$.
 Here, $\Gr(\ell,F,k)$ denotes the space of $k$-dimensional linear subspaces of $F$ that contain $\ell$, and integration is understood with respect to the probability measure that is invariant under rotations that map both $\ell$ and $F$ onto themselves.
 See, for example, formula (7.4) in \cite{schneider_weil}.

-We will now state and prove the main result of this subsection, which is a Kubota-type formula for mixed area measures.
-We remark that the existence of formulas of this type was already mentioned in \cite[Section 32]{Bonnesen_Fenchel}.
-For a recent integral geometric formula, motivated by problems in stereology, which employs averaging over subspaces that contain a fixed subspace, see \cite[Theorem 2]{Dare_Kiderlen}. \begin{theorem} If $1\leq k \leq n-1$ and $f\colon \sn\to[0,\infty)$ is measurable, then

-for $K_1,\ldots,K_k\in\Kn$. \end{theorem} \begin{proof} For $k=n-1$ the statement is trivial.
-Thus we assume that $1\le k\le n-2$.
-Let $F\in \Gr(\ell,j+1)$ for some $2\leq j \leq n-1$ (we will have $j\ge k+1$).
+\begin{proof}[Proof of Theorem~\ref{thm:ck_sam}] For $j=n-1$, the statement is trivial.
+Thus, we assume that $1\le j\le n-2$.
+Let $F\in \Gr(\ell,k+1)$ for some $2\leq k \leq n-1$ (we will have $k\ge j+1$).
 For the proof, we can assume that $f$ is continuous and remark that the general case follows by standard arguments.
-We use \eqref{eq:int_grass_n-1_n_e_n} with respect to the $(j+1)$-dimensional ambient space $F$ to obtain
+We use \eqref{eq:int_grass_n-1_n_e_n} with respect to the $(k+1)$-dimensional ambient space $F$ to obtain

-for arbitrary $K_1,\ldots,K_{j-1}\in \Kn$.
+for arbitrary $K_1,\ldots,K_{k-1}\in \Kn$.
 By Lemma~\ref{le:mx_area_meas_proj} we have

-for every $e\in \s_F^j\cap L$.
-Combining \eqref{eq:ck_proof_1} and \eqref{eq:ck_proof_2} together with Lemma~\ref{le:int_sn_ball} (applied in $F\cap L\in \Gr(n,j)$ and using Lemma~\ref{le:properties_int_s}), we obtain
+for every $e\in \s_F^k\cap L$.
+Combining \eqref{eq:ck_proof_1} and \eqref{eq:ck_proof_2} together with Lemma~\ref{le:int_sn_ball} (applied in $F\cap L\in \Gr(n,k)$ and using Lemma~\ref{le:properties_int_s}), we obtain

 We now use \eqref{eq:int_grass_ell_split} and apply the last equality recursively to obtain